sefeoglu/CRE_PTM/README.md

 └── src
     ├── CRE                         -> continual training of Flan T5 Base, Llama2 and Mistral
     ├── analysis_viz                -> Visualization like logs and  section 4 figures.
-    ├── clean                       -> cleaning of results of llama and mistral from instructions.
+    ├── clean                       -> cleaning of results of llama and mistral from explainations and instructions.
     ├── data_preparetation          -> prompt dataset generation
     ├── metrics                     -> bwt, whole and average accuracy calculation ├── utils.py                    -> read and write